 These core requirements are:

-EECB 701 and 702, Research Rotation I and II (3 credits each, or equivalent content).
-Rotations are intended to provide students with extensive graduate-level experiences in laboratory, field, or classroom settings, and in areas other than the students’ field of specialization.
-One rotation may be waved for students entering with a master’s degree.
-Equivalency will be determined by the student’s advisory committee.
+• EECB 701, Research Rotation I (3 credits, or equivalent content).
+One research rotation is required of students without an M.S. or equivalent graduate degree.
+None is required of students holding an M.S. or equivalent graduate degree.
+Rotations are intended to provide students with extensive graduate-level experiences in laboratory, field, or classroom settings, and in areas other than the students' field of specialization.
+Equivalency will be determined by the student's advisory committee.

 Each student must complete at least 72 graduate credits, including the EECB core curriculum, of which at least 30 credits must be in course work.
 A minimum of 30 credits of 700-level courses beyond the baccalaureate, exclusive of dissertation credits, is required for the doctoral degree.
 A maximum of 24 credits in course work with grades of B or better from a master's degree program or previous post-baccalaureate graduate studies program may be allowed toward the Ph.D. degree, with the approval of the EECB Director, the Graduate Dean, and the Office of Admissions and Records.
 A maximum of 18 of these credits may be used from a master's degree towards the 30 credits of 700-level courses.

-Enrollment Requirement: A minimum of six semesters of graduate study beyond the bachelor’s degree.
+Enrollment requirement is a minimum of six semesters of graduate study beyond the bachelor's degree.
 At least two successive semesters, excluding summer sessions, must be spent in full-time residence on campus at the University of Nevada, Reno.

 Other information about program requirements such as the comprehensive examination and the dissertation can be found in our bylaws.